 This means you can access your device faster (Windows Hello) and customize it to suit your personal preferences.

-Another benefit of activating Windows 10 is that no new updates will hinder or interfere with how your system operates.
+Another benefit of activating Windows 10 is that no new updates hinder or interfere with your system’s operation.

 Microsoft has made no secret of its intentions to continuously update and review the OS, meaning they can initiate further limitations if they want free users to switch to the premium versions.

-Activating Windows 10 on your PC or laptop gives you the peace of mind that you’re safe, regardless of whatever updates Microsoft comes up with.
+Activating it on your PC or laptop gives you the peace of mind that you’re safe, regardless of whatever updates Microsoft comes up with.

 FAQs About Windows 10 activation